-Thompsons regional office structure means that you will be seen as near as possible to your place of work or local union office.
+Thompsons’ regional office structure means that you will be seen as near as possible to your place of work or local union office.

-A total package of benefits
+A comprehensive package of legal support

 The legal services provided to ASLEF members include: